Reliable information on urology - Patient Information

 Why is this study needed?

-Black men have a much higher risk of developing prostate cancer, with 1 in 4 being affected—twice the risk of White men.
+Black men are twice as likely to develop prostate cancer compared to White men.
 They are also more likely to be diagnosed at a younger age and with more aggressive forms of the disease.

 These groups are often underrepresented prostate cancer research, so this study aims to make sure their experiences are better understood and reflected in healthcare and policies.